 Here, at meals, my baby gets whatever we make for dinner and if needed I chew it up a bit and put it on his plate.
 So tonight, that was rice, steamed broccoli, and chicken that I had to chew up a little for him first.
 He still nurses a lot so snacks are mostly for when we go out places.

-In addition to the balls of prechewed goodness I put in his mouth or on the plate, I try and carry some good for you nutritious snack options for outings.
+In addition to the balls of prechewed goodness I put in his mouth or on the plate, I try and carry some easily snacks new eaters can have for outings.
 Especially like at church or the park when I could tell he was getting hungry but didn’t want to breastfeed right then and there.

 Did you know: